 Every engine requires four basic ingredients to start: sufficient cranking speed, good compression, adequate ignition voltage (with correct timing) and fuel (a relatively rich air/fuel mixture initially).
-So any time an engine fails to start, you can assume it lacks one of these four essential ingredients.
+So if your car fails to start, you can assume it lacks one of these four essential ingredients.
 But which one?

 If an engine cranks but refuses to start, it lacks ignition, fuel or compression.
 Was it running fine but quit suddenly?
 The most likely causes here would be a failed fuel pump, ignition module or broken overhead cam timing belt.
 Has the engine been getting progressively harder to start?
 If yes, consider the engine's maintenance and repair history.